 |Inbuilt receipt printer in card machine, receipt rolls cost extra||Must buy separate receipt printer + receipt rolls yourself if needed|

-iZettle has the same fee for all their users, up until you sell for over £100k a year.
-At that level, the terms will change and processing fees will be customised to your business.
+iZettle has the same fee for all users, up until you sell for over £10k a month.
+At that level, you can negotiate better processing fees suitable for your business.
 At all times, you can just leave iZettle without consequences.
-Your fees are literally just the upfront card reader price, plus 1.75% transaction fee for all card reader payments.
+Your fees are literally just the upfront card reader price, plus a 1.75% transaction fee for all card reader payments.
 If you don’t use it, you don’t pay anything.
 Refunds are also free, and chargebacks of up to £250 a month are free.

 Paymentsense’s fees are capped throughout the entire contract, which can be good or bad.
-You’ll essentially be committing to the same fees for the duration of your contract without the option to lower them if your business makes more money.
-However, you might feel safe knowing that they wouldn’t raise fees during the contract period.
+You’ll essentially be committing to the same fees for the duration of your contract without the option of lowering them if your business makes more money.
+However, you might feel safe knowing that Paymentsense wouldn’t raise fees during the contract period.

 Getting started is easy for both

-There is no extra cost associated with PCI DSS compliance – but you will still be expected to comply with basic rules around card security and privacy.
+There is no extra cost associated with PCI-DSS compliance with iZettle – but you will still be expected to comply with basic rules around card security and privacy.

-It is also necessary to comply with PCI DSS within the first two months, after which – if you do not submit the required compliance documentation – you will be liable to pay penalty fees.
+It is also necessary to comply with PCI-DSS within the first two months, after which – if you do not submit the required compliance documentation – you will be liable to paying penalty fees.

 Can integrate with POS, one more than the other

-Paymentsense can integrate with most EPOS systems, whether it’s one you’re using already or a new one you choose.
+Paymentsense can integrate with most EPOS systems at no additional cost, whether it’s one you’re using already or a new one.
 They call this service Connect.
 Hence your integration options are wide, and you can create just the POS system you need with their card machines.

-iZettle has their own free POS application called Go, a paid one called Go Plus with more features suitable for retail and e-commerce, and iZettle Pro with advanced features specifically for food and hospitality businesses.
-They can also integrate with the Xero accounting system and Debitoor invoicing software.
-Furthermore, other cloud-based POS systems like Lightspeed allow you to use iZettle Reader with their systems.
+iZettle has a free POS application called Go, and iZettle Food & Drink with features specifically for food and hospitality businesses.
+It can also integrate with the Xero and QuickBooks accounting systems.
+Furthermore, other cloud-based POS systems like Lightspeed is compatible with iZettle Reader.

 Stark vs. so-so concerns about customer service

 One of Paymentsense’s strengths, according to themselves, is their customer service, particularly at the start.
-It’s quick to get set up and receive your terminal, but customer reviews online indicate it is then hit-and-miss whether your concerns are dealt with adequately.
+It’s quick to set up and receive a card terminal, but customer reviews online indicate it is then hit-and-miss whether concerns are dealt with adequately.

-They do have 24/7 customer support, so you can phone them any time about your terminal or any questions.
-Should your machine cease to work, they will try to fix it over the phone first.
-If they can’t, they send you a new terminal within 24 hours.
+Paymentsense does have 24/7 customer support, but some customers report lack of support over weekends.
+Should your machine cease to work, Paymentsense will try to fix it over the phone first.
+If they can’t, they aim to send a new terminal within 24 hours.

 Reportedly, Paymentsense’s sales reps are commission-based so it pays to be prepared for what exactly you need, and what to ask, in advance of contacting for a quote.

-iZettle gets 8.5 out of 10 on Trustpilot UK and is generally a favourite among small UK businesses.
-Of the poor reviews, some complain that settlement should be faster, some have had problems with their iZettle account and transactions, while others were not satisfied with the customer service.
+iZettle gets 4 out of 5 on Trustpilot UK and is generally a favourite among small UK businesses.
+Of the poor reviews, some have had problems with their iZettle account and transactions, while others were not satisfied with the customer service.

 It is hard to generalise the iZettle issues beyond this, as it seems they are highly individual to the affected account holders.
-Several users complain about things that iZettle does not claim to be suitable for in the first place, e.g. card-not-present transactions not being supported and the transaction fee not being ideal for high-volume sales.
+Several users complain about things that iZettle does not claim to be suitable for in the first place, e.g. the transaction fee not being ideal for high-volume sales.
 So we recommend reading about what exactly iZettle can offer before signing up for a potential disappointment.

-iZettle Reader looks discreet on a counter.
-With the Dock, you can keep it in place all day while the battery is charging.
-Photo: iZettle
+iZettle Dock allows you to keep iZettle Reader in place all day while the battery is charging.